 Population control is not aimed at women making their own decisions about contraceptive needs and health but rather consists of enforcing coercive, racist and sexist procedures in the Third World.
-Women are being targeted inadequately tested technologies about which they have little knowledge, such as Norplant, Depo Provera and now the Anti-Pregnancy 'Vaccine'.
+Women are being targeted with long acting, highly invasive and often inadequately tested technologies about which they have little knowledge, such as Norplant, Depo Provera and now the Anti-Pregnancy 'Vaccine'.
 These technologies must be administered by doctors or health providers.
 Women cannot remove the contraceptives or stop their effects once they have been given.
 They are seldom informed about the potential side effects which is evidence of population control diminishing women's autonomy with regard to their fertility.